 The lightning victories of the Mongols were based on a strategy of terror and mass murder.
 According to the dictates of yasa, the Mongolian code of social and political conduct, all non-Mongol tribes were expected to either surrender without resistance and pay taxes and tributes to their new masters or, in the event of the slightest show of resistance, face being massacred.

-Ibn al-Athir, regarded by the Muslim world as the greatest contemporary historian of this period lived in Iraq far removed from the cities under attack during the first wave of Mongol attacks.
-Yet, the narratives of the survivors were so appalling that he found it too painful to even write about this historic event as he himself explains:
+Ibn al-Athir, regarded by the Muslim world as the greatest contemporary historian of this period and who lived in Iraq not far removed from the cities under attack writes during the first wave of Mongol attacks: